 They prefer a sunny position, moist and well-drained soil, and like to be fed and watered generously during the spring and summer.

-If you experience a cold snap during winter, if they're grown in a container, this can easily be brought indoors when the weather changes.
+If you experience a cold snap during winter, container grown plants can easily be brought indoors when the weather changes.

 Pink velvet banana trees prefer a sheltered position out of harsh winds.
-Although they like sun or partial shade, intense direct sunlight isn't appreciated.
+Although they like sun or partial shade, intense direct sunlight can damage the foliage.

-This plant thrives in a fertile, humusy, moist, well-drained soil.
-It won't do well if the soil is too alkaline.
-It prefers a neutral to slightly acidic pH level.
+This plant thrives in a fertile, humusy, moist, well-drained soil and does best with a slightly acidic pH level.

 During the growing season, in the spring and summer, pink velvet bananas will appreciate being fed regularly with fertilizer.